shapeoko/Docs/content/wiring.md

 ![schematic](sketches/electronics_layout.svg)

 The ShapeOko 2 electrical wiring is, like the rest of the machine, versatile.
 There are 3 documented options to wire the machine easily.
 Each option has been broken out into a separate page for clarity.
-Depending on your setup, and skill set, one option may be better for you than another.
+Depending on your setup, and skill set, one option may be better for you than another (or you may want to work up a totally different option which is suited to your needs --- one word of warning, you will see photos of machines which have terminal blocks or wiring directly connected to the stepper motors --- this is potentially unsafe, since the motors may heat up to the point of deforming the plastic of the terminal block allowing a wire to come loose).

 Chose your option by evaluating the requirements of your machine, its ultimate size ([if scaling up](http://www.shapeoko.com/wiki/index.php/Scaling_Up)), how you intend to use it and your skill-set and available tools and aesthetic.
 While the default ShapeOko 2 size can make use of expandable braiding to manage the wiring, you may wish to look at other [cable management options](http://www.shapeoko.com/wiki/index.php/Cable_Management).

 If you tested your electronics with terminal blocks it might suffice to merely detach the grey stepper motors from them, but it would probably be better to disconnect them completely and re-strip any leads w/ broken wires.